kdaily/aws-cli/proposals/pr-contrib-guide.md

 The approach for customer contributions should satisfy the following goals:

 1. Users should know how they can help.
-Contributions come in different shapes and sizes and are not limited to code.
-2. It should be clear where there are opportunities to provide feedback.
-This includes well structured comments, use cases, and voting.
+It should be easy for non-maintainers to make high quality contributions.
-3. We should be fixing and improving the things that people want based on feedback they provide via comments and votes on issues.
+1. We should be prioritizing the things that people want based on feedback they provide via comments and votes on issues.
-4. It should be easy for non-maintainers to make high quality contributions.
-   Contributors come with different levels of experience and from different backgrounds, so we should lower the barrier for participation and the process towards acceptance.
-5. Users should know exactly what to expect when interacting with the maintainers.
+1. Users should know exactly what to expect when interacting with the maintainers.
 The next steps should be clearly defined.
-6. Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.
+1. Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.
-7. Questions and friction should be reduced with automation wherever possible and documented when not.

 ### Non-goals